FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ```

 At this point, we are completely finished with OAuth.
-We've successfully exchanged the authorization code for tokens, which is the last step of the OAuth authorization code grant.
+We've successfully exchanged the authorization code for tokens, which is the last step of the OAuth Authorization Code grant.

 Let's take a quick look at the 3 `restore` functions from above and how they are implemented for cookies and encrypted cookies.
 Here is how those functions would be implemented if we were storing the values in cookies: